janverschelde/PHCpack/src/doc/source/options.rst

    solutions (not only those with nonzero coordinates) and then and obtain polyhedral homotopies that compute all affine solutions.

+On :index:`multicore` computers,
-On multicore computers, the solution of a random coefficient system with :index:`polyhedral homotopies` runs in parallel when calling phc with the option ``-t``.
+the solution of a random coefficient system with :index:`polyhedral homotopies` runs in parallel when calling phc with the option ``-t``.
 For example, ``phc -m -t8`` will run the polyhedral path trackers with 8 tasks.
 Since version 2.4.06,